Canop/broot/website/docs/documentation/tricks.md

 ## focus a new directory but keep the current filter

+When you hit `enter` on a directory, it's focused and the filter is reset.

+If you want to keep the filter, for example to search deeper, you may use `:focus` instead.

 Similarly, `:back` keeps can be used in place of `esc` to keep the filter when going to the previous state.

 ## Going from a fixed search to an exact one